Jackson Heights–Roosevelt Avenue/74th Street station: IND Queens Boulevard Line platforms

 The outer track walls have a midnight blue trim line with a black border and 2-by-10-tile white-on-black tile captions reading "ROOSEVELT" in Helvetica at regular intervals.
 These were installed in the renovation, and replace the original Cerulean blue trim line and 1-tile-high captions in the original IND font.
+The original tile band was part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+As such, a different tile color is used at Forest Hills–71st Avenue, the next express station to the east; the blue tiles used at the Roosevelt Avenue station were also used at all local stations between Roosevelt Avenue and 71st Avenue.

 The platforms' I-beam columns are painted blue, but some columns are encased in concrete and covered with white tiles.
-The fare control is in the center of the full-length mezzanine above the platforms and tracks, with unmanned High Entry-Exit Turnstile (HEET) entrances at the southeast end of the mezzanine, and a turnstiled exit with a booth at the northeast end.
+The fare control is in the center of the full-length mezzanine above the platforms and tracks, with unstaffed High Entry-Exit Turnstile (HEET) entrances at the southeast end of the mezzanine, and an exit with turnstiles and a booth at the northeast end.
 There is also a HEET entrance in the center of the mezzanine.
+The mezzanine has several storefronts, though most of them were unused by the early 2020s.
+As of 2024, one storefront included a cultural center operated by the group Los Herederos.

 West of the station, there are switches between both westbound tracks; the corresponding switches for the eastbound tracks are east of the station.
 On both sides, there are also switches between both express tracks.

 Unused upper level

 Along the ramp leading to the southeastern fare control, there is an unused and uncompleted Roosevelt Avenue terminal station for the IND Second System directly above the Manhattan-bound platform.
 This terminal has an island platform with a trackway on each side.
 There are no rails in the trackbeds, but tiles depicting the station name on the tile walls are present.
 The signs hanging over the platform, however, are blank.
 East of the station lies a long, dark section of a 3-block-long tunnel with provisions for a crossover and a ramp down to the Manhattan-bound local track of the active mainline below.
 The unused tunnel has about 750 ft of trackway.
 Along these trackways, trains from the lower level tracks can be seen.
-The never-used upper level platform is around 500 ft, only long enough for eight 60 ft cars rather than the IND maximum of 10.
+The never-used upper-level platform is around 500 ft, only long enough for eight 60 ft cars rather than the IND maximum of 10.
 The platform itself has been converted to offices and storage.